IanApelgren/LTDBTHclone/README.md

 *The single executable/.jar feature was discontinued as our implementation did not allow us to display the images on the window.*

-*Each feature can be confirmed via its associated weeks documentation/slides from the ASUlean page.*
+*Each other feature can be confirmed via its associated weeks documentation/slides from the ASUlean page.*

 *Below is a link to the files associated with each weeks standup/updates with Dr. Javidian.
 These can also be used as evidence for feature completion.*